 Summary – When to Retire your Carabiner

 It’s up to your keen inspection to tell if the carabiner should be retired.
 The above guide serves as a rule of thumb and does not discuss every possible scenario.
-If a carabiner (or any other gear) makes you nervous to climb with it, replacing it with a new one is worth the peace of mind.
+If a carabiner (or any other gear) makes you nervous to climb with, replacing it with a new one is worth the peace of mind.
 It is 100% more fun to concentrate on the climb instead of the distraction of worrying about your gear (and life).

 Share